...

 Yes, many travelers in Patagonia, especially around El Chaltén, hire porters to enhance their experience and make challenging trails more manageable.
 Hiring a porter is a smart choice for those aiming to explore multiple trails or take on more challenging terrain.

 Descent can be hard on knees.
-Use poles, control your pace, avoid surge downhill. watch your step and take it slowly, theirs a lot of loose rock.
+Use poles, control your pace, avoid surging downhill.
+Watch your step and take it slowly, theirs a lot of loose rock.